Ashfaqur Rahman: Career

 Rahman began his career as a journalist, then became a teacher, and later joined the civil service after passing the Pakistan Civil Service Examination in 1970.
 After the Independence of Bangladesh in 1971, he joined the foreign service branch of the Bangladesh Civil Service.

 Until 1978, Rahman worked in various ministries of the Government of Bangladesh and at the Prime Minister's Office.
 He then served in several Bangladeshi missions abroad, including in London, Tehran, Stockholm, and Moscow.

 From 1996 to 2001, Rahman was the High Commissioner of Bangladesh to Singapore.
 He later served as Bangladesh's Ambassador to Germany until 2003.
 He was appointed the Ambassador of Bangladesh to China on 23 November 2003.
 Bangladesh recalled Rahman in 2004 for consultations to address tensions caused by Taiwan's approval to open a liaison office in Dhaka.
 The recall aims to clarify Bangladesh's stance and assess China's position while reaffirming its "one China" policy.
 Rahman served as the Ambassador of Bangladesh to China until 4 May 2007.

-After retirement, Rahman was an active columnist, regularly contributing articles to various newspapers on national and international issues.
+After retirement, Rahman became an active columnist, regularly contributing articles to various newspapers on national and international issues.

 Death

-Rahman died of a heart attack on 3 March 2018 at Apollo Hospital Dhaka, aged 70.
+Rahman died of a heart attack on 3 March 2018 at Apollo Hospital in Dhaka, aged 70.